-Click the pencil icon you see right below the player to edit your transcript.
+Click the pencil icon you see right next to the transcript search bar to edit your transcript.
 Note that you can only correct the transcript.
 If you want to remove words/paragraphs, then download the transcript and then edit them out.

 How to download the transcript?

 Click on more options (three dots) next to the “correct transcript” icon and “Download Transcript” to export the interview transcript in any of the supported formats.